People often say that motivation doesn’t last. Well, neither does bathing — that’s why we recommend it daily.

 - Spend time developing a set of new empowering habits and rituals that will keep you focused, productive and motivated throughout the day.

 - Create several empowering mantras you can use throughout the day when you are struggling to find motivation.
 For instance: “I can do this” or “I believe in myself.”

 - Begin writing out a daily gratitude journal.
 This journal will help you come to appreciate all the positive things in your life so you can use them as inspiration to help move your forward.

 - Start building a strong support network of individuals who will be there for you through thick and thin.
 They will be the bedrock you can rest upon when the going gets tough.

 - Start challenging yourself in new ways.
-Oftentimes a lack of challenges leads to boredom, and when we’re feeling bored it’s literally impossible to feel motivated at the same time. 🙁
+Often a lack of challenges leads to boredom, and when we’re feeling bored, it’s literally impossible to feel motivated at the same time. 🙁

 Expert Motivation Guidelines